BRONZclay Techniques for Making Bronze Jewelry and Sculptures

 How to Wedge the Clay

 The clay straight from the package can contain microscopic air bubbles.
 (Imagine air whipped into a batter or dough in an electric mixer.)
 Wedging the clay compacts it and presses out any air bubbles.
 Compact the clay by squeezing it together several times, alternating hands, then roll it firmly into a ball.
 Wedge the clay by placing it in the palm of your non-dominant hand.
 Cover the clay with the heel of your dominant hand and press it firmly into your palm, simultaneously pushing it down into your palm and pressing/smearing it towards the thumb of your non-dominant hand.
 Roll the clay firmly between your palms to create a smooth ball.
-Wrap it loosely in cling wrap or plastic wrap (with the top exposed), place it inside a humidifying storage environment and set it aside to rest for at least 15-30 minutes, preferably overnight.
+Wrap it loosely in cling wrap or plastic wrap (with the top exposed), place it inside a storage environment with something to keep it humid (e.g., a piece of damp sponge) and set it aside to rest for at least 15-30 minutes, preferably overnight.
+Note: I moisten my sponges with distilled water mixed with a little white vinegar to help avoid mold formation.
+Make sure the moistened sponge does not touch the clay.

 How Much Clay to Condition and Wedge at a Time